dmbarbour/glas/docs/GlasDesign.md

 ### Effects Handler

 Use of 'env' enables a program to conveniently implement a sandbox or effects adapter for a subprogram.
-User-defined effects handlers must have static arity `Request State -- Response State`.
+User-defined effects handlers must have static arity `Request State -- Response State`, also allowing failure.
 Initial handler state is captured by the 'env' call.

 * **env:(do:P, with:H)** - arranges for operator 'eff' within subprogram P to call handler H. Top item from data stack is captured for use as handler state, and is returned upon exiting env.
 * **eff** - invoke current effects handler, taking top stack item as Request and returning a Response.